webplatform/docs-wpd/Creating_API_pages/index.md

 Problems with forms and templates are somewhat related to the problems with the architecture.
 Various fixes to these are needed to round out the larger solution for usability. [[#Template and form fixes needed|More...]]

 A methodology for creating new content is part of the solution.
-* For each common-name API, create only one API Listing page as a top level page for the API; follow casing rules; include any other common names for the API in the page content; consistently follow the methodology, even for singleton APIs. [[wiki/WPD:Creating_API_pages#Listing_page|More...]]
+* For each common-name API, create only one API Listing page as a top level page for the API; follow casing rules; include any other common names for the API in the page content; consistently follow the methodology, even for singleton APIs. [[#Listing_page|More...]]
 * Introduce a new namespace identifier, objects and locate all api object pages under it.  [[#Stubbing out the pages|More...]]
 Also, a new architecture is needed.
 * The proposed new architecture is as follows: